 The American Physiological Association reported that “Stress can be a reaction to a short-lived situation, such as being stuck in traffic.
 Or it can last a long time if you’re dealing with relationship problems, a spouse’s death or other serious situations.
 Stress becomes dangerous when it interferes with your ability to live a normal life over an extended period.
 You may feel tired, unable to concentrate or irritable.
 Stress can also damage your physical health.”

 Indeed, stress symptoms can affect your body, your thoughts and feelings, and your behaviour.
-The common effect of stress are headaches, muscle tension or pain, chest pain, fatigue, change in sex drive, stomach upset, insomnia just to mention a few.
+The common effect of stress are headaches, muscle tension or pain, chest pain, fatigue, change in sex drive, stomach upset, and insomnia just to mention a few.

-Also the effect of stress on your mood is not limited to anxiety, restlessness, lack of motivation or focus, feeling overwhelmed, irritability or anger and sadness or depression, it also extends to your behavior along with effects such as, overeating or under-eating, angry outburst, drug or alcohol abuse, tobacco use, exercising less often and social withdrawal.
+Also, the effect of stress on your mood is not limited to anxiety, restlessness, lack of motivation or focus, feeling overwhelmed, irritability or anger, and sadness or depression, it also extends to your behavior along with effects such as overeating or under-eating, angry outburst, drug or alcohol abuse, tobacco use, exercising less often and social withdrawal.

 Check it out: High pregnancy risk calculator

-A must read: Asthma during pregnancy is dangerous, find out why
+A must-read: Asthma during pregnancy is dangerous, find out why

 Simple steps to managing stress